You know those cliche phrases you hear in news stories or on-camera interviews after tragedies. You know what I’m talking about.

 With all thanks to God above for protecting my little girl, I urge parents to inspect their own homes for possible threats.
 Even if you think your child cannot reach the cords, trust me, they can find a way.
 Our blinds NEVER get pulled up because I refuse to allow any potential for them to reach the cords.
 However, my daughter found a way to reach it and managed to get it wrapped around her neck.
 It was a total freak accident, and I guarantee she will NEVER EVER touch those blinds again, but it could be a hazard for other children entering our home if we don’t act responsibly and utilize the safety measures that our easily available.
 In an innocent moment of my daughter tossing the cord playfully in the air, it managed to get caught around her neck and she lost her balance on the foot tall cube storage furniture on which she was standing and fell with the cord wrapped around her neck.
 In response to this awful accident, I wrapped our cords around the top of the window far out of reach of the kiddos.
 The very next day I purchased safety hooks from Amazon to permanently remove the risks from the playroom window coverings, and we have altered the additional windows to prevent this from happening again.

 According to the U.S. Consumer Product Safety Commission, corded window coverings are among the top five hidden hazards in American homes.
 Please check your window coverings for exposed or dangling cords and retrofit or replace them with today’s safer products.
-Safety experts recommend using only cordless window coverings in homes with young children.
+Safety experts recommend using only cordless window coverings in homes with young children, do you have cords in your home for your blinds?
+Looking into a website like this to purchase motorized blinds could be a safety investment more than anything.

 According to the Parents for Window Blind Safety, vertical and horizontal blinds are responsible for 75% of strangulation accidents.
 There have been 571 reported cases of strangulation in the U.S. since 1986.
 And 49% of window covering strangulations go unreported.